maratsafin601/asan-project/documents/METHODS.md

 1. Validate response status code and response body:
    - When a valid `GET` request is sent to a specified resource,
    - Then response status code is `200` (`OK`),
-   - And response body has expected data (in the right format, and required fields and values are correct and not missing).
+   - And response body has expected data.

+The data is in the right format, and required fields and values are correct and not missing.
 Again, returned data can be a single resource, or a collection of resources (a list of objects).
 For example, `GET` request to `/customers` endpoint returns a list of customers, request to `/customers/{id}` returns the specified customer.

 Negative test cases: